Connecticut Route 162: Route description

 The western terminus of Route 162 is in Milford, where its name is South Broad Street, and from which it tracks east.
-After passing through downtown Milford, the name changes to New Haven Avenue.
+After passing through Downtown Milford, the name changes to New Haven Avenue.
 Just northeast of the West Haven town line, it becomes Jones Hill Road.
-A little over two miles (3 km) farther to the northeast, it becomes Platt Avenue.
+A little over 2 mi farther to the northeast, it becomes Platt Avenue.
 Less than a mile farther, it becomes Main Street for just 1000 ft.
 Following Main Street northeast, a driver would then have to turn left onto Wagner Place in order to remain on Route 162.
-Wagner Place becomes Sawmill Road, which curves left and backtracks to the southwest, meeting I-95 at exit 42.
+Wagner Place becomes Sawmill Road, which curves left and backtracks to the southwest, meeting Interstate 95 (I-95).
 After about 1 mi, a driver would encounter a curve right, at which point the name changes again to Bull Hill Lane.
-Bull Hill Lane continues to the northwest, crossing the Orange town line and ending at US 1 after less than a mile.
+Bull Hill Lane continues to the northwest, crossing the Orange town line and ending at (US 1) after less than a mile.

 History

-Route 162 was created in the 1932 state highway renumbering as a five-mile (8 km) road from Route 1 near the Orange-West Haven line to the junction between Jones Hill Road and Ocean Avenue near the Milford-West Haven line.
+Route 162 was created in the 1932 state highway renumbering as a 5 mi road from US 1 near the Orange–West Haven line to the junction between Jones Hill Road and Ocean Avenue near the Milford–West Haven line.
 The portion in Milford was originally numbered as part of Route 122.
 This segment was removed from Route 122 and reassigned to an extended Route 162 in 1966.